lillianedwards/Lillian-Portfolio/README.md

-# Refactored Portfolio
+# Refactored Portfolio  🪐 👡

 ## Description

-A crucial piece of a web developer's career materials is their portfolio.
-It not only exhibits their work and projects they've completed but also serves as a representation of their design personality and aesthetic.
+A crucial piece of a web developer's career materials is the portfolio.
+It not only exhibits work and projects they've completed, but also serves as a representation of their design personality and aesthetic.
 Unless clients are allowing web devs to design projects with their own tastes and choices, it's also one of the only contexts where web devs can completely control colors, fonts, and layouts to fit their preferences.
 This portfolio is a representation of me and the design vibes I've been loving, as well as an expo of projects I've completed. 🪩

 ### Technical Work